Effects of climate change on oceans: Rising ocean temperature

 It is clear that the ocean is warming as a result of climate change, and this rate of warming is increasing.
 The global ocean was the warmest it had ever been recorded by humans in 2022.
 This is determined by the ocean heat content, which exceeded the previous 2021 maximum in 2022.
 The steady rise in ocean temperatures is an unavoidable result of the Earth's energy imbalance, which is primarily caused by rising levels of greenhouse gases.

-The upper ocean (above 700 m) is warming the fastest, but the warming trend is widespread.
+Between pre-industrial times and the 2011–2020 decade, the ocean's surface has heated between 0.68 and 1.01 °C.

 The majority of ocean heat gain occurs in the Southern Ocean.
 For example, between the 1950s and the 1980s, the temperature of the Antarctic Southern Ocean rose by 0.17 °C (0.31 °F), nearly twice the rate of the global ocean.

-From 1960 to 2019, the average temperature of the upper 2000 meters of the ocean increased by 0.12°C, while the ocean surface temperature has warmed up to 1.2°C since the pre-industrial era.
-The warming rate varies with depth: at a depth of a thousand metres the warming occurs at a rate of nearly 0.4 °C per century (data from 1981 to 2019), whereas warming occurs at only half that depth.
+The warming rate varies with depth.
+The upper ocean (above 700 m) is warming the fastest.
+At an ocean depth of a thousand metres the warming occurs at a rate of nearly 0.4 °C per century (data from 1981 to 2019).
+In deeper zones of the ocean (globally speaking), at 2000 metres depth, the warming has been around 0.1 °C per century.
+The warming pattern is different for the Antarctic Ocean (at 55°S), where the highest warming (0.3 °C per century) has been observed at a depth of 4500 m.

+A study published in 2025 projected that rising ocean temperatures, together with other climate-driven stressors, will more than double cumulative impacts on marine ecosystems by mid-century.
+It particularly affects in the Arctic, Antarctic, tropical regions, and coastal areas where biodiversity and human reliance are highest.

+Marine heatwaves

+Marine heatwaves also take their toll on marine life: For example, due to fall-out from the 2019-2021 Pacific Northwest marine heatwave, Bering Sea snow crab populations declined 84% between 2018 and 2022, a loss of 9.8 billion crabs.

 Ocean heat content

-The Ocean temperature varies from place to place.
+The ocean temperature varies from place to place.
 Temperatures are higher near the equator and lower at the poles.
 As a result, changes in total ocean heat content best illustrate ocean warming.
 When compared to 1969–1993, heat uptake has increased between 1993 and 2017.